-The three main components that drive my art practice are; primarily the expression of the idea, the second is the physical act of creation and the third are the material explorations.
+My art practice is personally reflective, themed based and materially driven.
+There are three main components that drive my work; primarily the expression of the idea, the second is the physical act of creation, and the third are the material explorations.
 These three elements are inseparable in my process as they coalesce, and are essential to most everything I do.

-The subjects of my manipulations (which often explore the concepts of distortion, repetition, and the human condition) have to engage me on an emotional as well intellectual level enabling me to pursue it for several years, as is my practice.
-Each new theme creates the opportunity for me to really delve into my topic as well as to hone some new skill sets and explore new materials.
-My tendency is to work in themes, not only in subject but also often in scale, imposing my own artistic parameters, and then exploring the options that those limitations make possible.
+The themes (which often explore the motifs of distortion, repetition, personal reflections and experiences) have to engage me on an emotional as well intellectual level enabling me to pursue them for several years, as is my practice.
+Each new idea creates the opportunity for me to really delve into my concepts as well as to hone some new skill sets and explore new materials.
+My tendency to work in themes, not only in subject matter but also often in scale, allows me to impose my own artistic parameters, and then exploring the options that those limitations make possible.
 Discovering a material’s individual characteristics, and how they can support my concepts will always have a strong appeal for me.

 Robert Browning Paracelsus.
 Part ii.